HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 If we have a neutron energy which is within the URR region, we sample a random number xi.
-This same random value must be used for the given nuclide, no matter the temperature, untill the neutron has undergone a collision.
+This same random value must be used for the given nuclide, no matter the temperature, until the neutron has undergone a collision.
 It is used to sample the cross sections from the probability tables, for the given nuclide over the given flight.